Great math games and resources that promote number sense, perseverance, and problem solving.

 - Jungle Time - practice telling time

 - Candy Factory- fractions – this gets very difficult

 - Symmetry Shuffle - www.mathdoodles.com

-As you go through these resources, be open to inspiration and making your own activities for your kids.
-Math really is everywhere and you and your children can think up your own games using thing around the house -- a set of dice (here is a dice game I created), dominoes, playing cards and loose change.
+As you go through these resources, be open to inspiration and make your own activities for your kids.
+Math really is everywhere and you and your children can think up your own games using things around the house -- a set of dice (here is a dice game I created), dominoes, playing cards and loose change.
 Think of all the sorting activities you could have your kids do.
 Simple activities like counting and sorting paperclips, silverware or items in a junk drawer can lead to real learning with just a little guidance.
 Kids start to see the benefit of grouping or counting by twos, threes, fives, tens, etc. Early division skills can be taught by asking young ones to make sets of office supplies for each member of the family or room in the house.

 Build on their knowledge by asking them how many sets they can create using an equal number of each item they sort.
 Or have them problem solve and figure out how many rolls of paper towels your family uses in a month and how much that costs.
-Or have them estimate the number of items in a jar or cherry blossom petals on a tree (counting petals on each flower), number of flowers on a twig, number of twigs on a big branches, etc. You get the idea.
+Or have them estimate the number of items in a jar or cherry blossom petals on a tree (counting petals on each flower), number of flowers on a twig, number of twigs on a big branch, etc. You get the idea.
 Have fun with it!